clovisphere/cellular-simulation/README.md

-# A very basic Game of life simulation
+# A very basic Game of Life simulation

 If you don't know about Conway's Game of Life, start by reading [this article](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).